MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/govern.md

 Here are some practical steps to creating workload estimates:

-***Step 1.
-Start with the Return on Investment (ROI) of moving to the cloud*** - To calculate the ROI of the cloud, mission owners need to determine the Total Cost of Ownership (TCO) for each individual workload transitioning to the cloud.
+**(1) Start with the Return on Investment (ROI) of moving to the cloud** - To calculate the ROI of the cloud, mission owners need to determine the Total Cost of Ownership (TCO) for each individual workload transitioning to the cloud.
 Azure has a [TCO Calculator](https://azure.microsoft.com/pricing/tco/calculator/) that allows the Mission Owner to estimate cost per instance with several variables:

 - Facilities (building, real estate)
 - Electricity and cooling charges